AvolitesLtd/TitanManual/docs/titan-basics.md

 -	If you are using an older cabled version of the Titan 1 dongle, you will need to attach an AvoKey to a free USB port to license the software.

-- The Titan Go software should automatically detect whether the Titan Mobile panel is connected, and hide the virtual hardware buttons which are shown when you use it with T1/T2 devices - this can be manually overridden using the [User Setting](system-settings/user-settings.md#display) **Virtual Hardware** in the **Display** tab.
+- The Titan Go software should automatically detect if a T3 or Titan Mobile panel is connected, and hide the virtual hardware buttons which are shown when you use it with T1/T2 devices - this can be manually overridden using the [User Setting](system-settings/user-settings.md#display) **Virtual Hardware** in the **Display** tab.

-To avoid unwanted interruptions to your show when using Titan on a normal PC with T1/T2 or Titan Mobile, **please check the following Windows settings.**
+To avoid unwanted interruptions to your show when using Titan on a normal PC with T1, T2, T3 or Titan Mobile, **please check the following Windows settings.**

-- Disable Windows USB Power Saving (open Device Manager and go into Properties for the T1/T2 device)
+- Disable Windows USB Power Saving (open Device Manager and go into Properties for the T1, T2, T3 or Titan Mobile device)

 - Set your PC, screen and disk drives to remain active continuously (open "Power and Sleep" settings and change all settings to "Never")